-Sometimes business owners worry that all those places people can post reviews and whether it will lead to bad reviews from competitors or unreasonable customers.
+Sometimes business owners worry that people can post reviews online and whether it will lead to bad reviews, maybe from competitors or unreasonable customers.

 I wouldn’t waste time worrying about that.
 Put your focus on providing great service and great content.
-Although monitoring for online reviews is a good idea.
+That will stand out no matter what some say.
+And still, monitoring for online reviews is a good idea.
+And doable.

 I’ll explain here why I say this and what to do.